AVSystem/scala-commons/docs/TypedMongo.md

 This documentation focuses on the `com.avsystem.commons.mongo.typed` package that contains a Scala-idiomatic and typesafe layer over the Reactive Streams driver for MongoDB.

+The core class of this typed API is [`TypedMongoCollection`](#invoking-database-commands) - a wrapper over Reactive Streams driver `MongoCollection` with more precisely typed and Scala-idiomatic API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*